14h4i/system_monitor/README.md

 [![pub package](https://img.shields.io/pub/v/system_monitor.svg)](https://pub.dev/packages/system_monitor)

-A Flutter package to monitor system CPU and RAM usage using Python backend.
+A Flutter package to monitor system CPU and RAM usage using a WebSocket connection to a Python backend.
+This package works in conjunction with the `system_monitor_cli` package, which provides a command-line interface for managing the Python server.

+## Using system_monitor_cli
+This package can be used in conjunction with the [system_monitor_cli](https://pub.dev/packages/system_monitor_cli) package, which provides a command-line interface for managing the Python server.
+For more details on how to use the CLI tool, please refer to the [system_monitor_cli README](https://pub.dev/packages/system_monitor_cli).

 ## Getting Started